Mindfulness and Meditation

 Hearing Loss, Tinnitus, Cognition and the Yoga Connection

-It can alter how we react to stress and reduce anxiety whilst improving overall quality of life.
+It can alter how we react to stress and reduce our anxiety whilst improving overall quality of life.
 How we think and act on daily basis has a direct influence on the chemical composition of our brains.
 Regular practice of mindfulness and meditation is key for changing old negative habits and re-wiring our brains to learn new ways to react to life’s stressors and contributing to healthy cognitive function collectively and individually.

 The benefits of a regular practice is well documented.